Keyboard shortcuts

 }

 The environment maps variable names to types.
 When we see local x = 42, we add ("x", Type::Number) to the environment.
-When we look up x later, we find it's a number.
+When we look up x later, we find it’s a number.
+TypeEnv::lookup does a linear scan of bindings and returns the matching type, or Type::Dynamic if the name isn’t found — the same pattern as the lookup_name function in Chapter 3, but for types instead of definitions.

 Why is TypeEnv part of the query key?
 Because the same variable name in different scopes can have different types. infer_type(db, source, expr_a, env_1) and infer_type(db, source, expr_a, env_2) are different queries with potentially different results.